Genomes2Veterans

 Pharmacogenomic Testing for Veterans (PHASER) Program

-VA Boston is currently one of the first VA sites across the country participating in the PHASER program, a clinical implementation program and precision health initiative that provides preemptive pharmacogenomic (PGx) testing to current VA patients.
-The purpose of the program is to improve Veteran patients’ access to appropriate treatments and reduce adverse drug reactions.
+VA Boston was one of the first VA sites across the country to participate in the PHASER program, a clinical implementation program and precision health initiative that provides preemptive pharmacogenomic (PGx) testing to VA patients.

 To learn more about the PHASER program, visit our program page: